 Aderney Community Woodland

 The ACW is the result of many thousand of years of human activity on the island.
-Historic features, built heritage and a variety of habitat and wildlife come together in its 17 hectare area to create a unique and diverse landscape.
+Historic features, built heritage and a variety of habitats and wildlife come together in its 17 hectare area to create a unique and diverse landscape.
+By forming the ACW 2% of Alderney's area has been planted with native broadleaf trees.

 What is ACW?

-It is a focal point for local community and wildlife, which offers a new perspective on island life through Alderney’s culture and environment.
+It is a focal point for local community and wildlife, which offers a new perspective on island life through Alderney’s cultural and environmental heritage.

-The ACW is situated on States of Alderney land, and is currently managed by the AWT in partnership with two tenants and a number of closely involved groups, societies, schools and businesses.
+The ACW is situated on States of Alderney land, and is currently managed by the AWT in partnership with two tenants and a number of closely involved groups, societies and businesses.

 What is the ACW vision?

 Our aim is to create a large and centralised woodland habitat with native broadleaved trees rich in wildlife, sustainably managed for the benefit of the local community and providing educational and recreational facilities.
-We hope also to keep traditional woodland skills alive and produce good quality greenwood products from the site.
+We hope also to keep traditional woodland skills (such as greenwood turning) alive and produce good quality greenwood products from the site.

 What happens at ACW?